Animal Vaccination Voucher Program

 The H.E.L.P. program

 The H.E.L.P. program assists owners in retaining ownership of their pet during the current economic downturn.
-For emergency situations, the program can assist with veterinary costs, temporary boarding of pets, landlord pet deposits, etc. ($100 limit).
+For emergency situations, the program can assist with veterinary costs, temporary boarding of pets, etc. ($100 limit).
 Any Washington County resident who is currently experiencing a hardship due to the economic climate may qualify.
 Additional requirements are proof of financial hardship, such as unemployment benefits, proof of pending foreclosure, notice of bankruptcy, or workers’ compensation benefits.

 Humane Education Programs